anshenglu2019-design/anshenglu2019-design.github.io/README.md

 ---

 ## About Me
 I am an Electrical Engineering student specializing at the intersection of **embedded systems, mechatronics, robotics, and automated deep learning workflows**.
-As the incoming **IEEE Projects Chair** at UCR and an Electrical Subsystems Engineer for **Highlander Racing (Formula SAE)**, I design physical circuit architectures and couple them with intelligent control and computer vision pipelines to solve complex cyber-physical problems.
+As the incoming **IEEE Projects Chair** at UCR and a current Electrical Subsystems Engineer for **Highlander Racing (Formula SAE)**, I design physical circuit architectures and couple them with intelligent control and computer vision pipelines to solve complex cyber-physical problems.

 ---